Evil3D/Username-Checker/README.md

 * Profile pages often return identical responses for multiple states
 * Existence ≠ availability (terminated, reserved, blocked, etc.)
 * You cannot verify whether the site is telling the truth
+* Weeeeelll sometimes it's better than trying to reverse-engineer a signup api which won't budge. (maybe even more accurate than using a half-working signup api thing)

 If an endpoint cannot *theoretically* differentiate between states, no amount of retries or proxying will fix that.